How does NZIF work… for participants?

 In another sense though, you’re helping us keep this festival going.
 We have set costs we need to cover - venue fees, room hire, tech equipment, festival team, production crew, special events, marketing... boy howdy the list goes on.
 Some of that cost is covered by the box office and by our funding, but we do need to make sure we keep this thing ticking along and don’t bury ourselves in a empty money hole.

 We don’t differentiate in price between the different workshops.
-This means full day, half day, world premiere, spontaneous showcase and general workshops are equal in price.
 This is to ensure accessibility of all workshops, encouraging participants to register based on their interest/needs rather than their budget.

 I can’t afford to participate.
 What can I do?

 Talk to us!
 There are ways of participating that don’t cost the earth.
-You can volunteer in the festival team, arrange to pay in installments, or talk to us directly and we will try to find something that is mutually beneficial.
+You can apply for our Financial Assistance programme, volunteer in the festival team, arrange to pay in installments, or talk to us directly and we will try to find something that is mutually beneficial.

 What does being a participant mean?